Who doesn’t like to dream?

 Modern psychology and medicine is leaning heavily on the human senses.
 After all, these evolutionary traits are deeply rooted in our innate abilities to survive and thrive.
 Science can learn a thing or two.

 Also as the world evolves and develops new ways to stimulate our senses through sight, sound, touch and smell, we risk desensitization.
 Machines are already playing their part.
 As we bond closer with our devices and further away from one another, our bodies will react and evolve.
+They will start to tell us that we don’t need deep connections with others and try to force those emotional needs either with our devices, or out of our bodies entirely.

 Freud was considered a freak over 100 years ago.
 Email was laughed at in the 90s.
 Scalable 3D printing was deemed impossible in the 2000s.